Skip to main content

 I think that Indians need to take a keener interest in the North-East.
 Probably if a few people from NE broke into the scene in some mainstream field, then that would function as a catalyst to increase the visibility of the NE states among ROI.
 This does not mean that they have to deviate from their culture and adopt cricket as a religion or get Bollywood-crazy.
 The NE is rich in dance and music.
 It would help if the media and entertainment industry took the initiative to showcase this cultural diversity to the rest of the world.

 With the spurt in domestic tourism, more Indians are exploring “far-flung” regions within the country, including the NE.
-So also more people from the NE states are flocking to the mainland, be it for tourism, education, business or jobs.
+More people from the NE states are flocking to the mainland for tourism, education, business, or jobs.
 This exchange will only be for the benefit of either side.

-I am hopeful that there will be more cultural, economic exchange between the NE and the ROI in the near future.
-Looking forward to an India where there is tighter bond between North-East and the Rest of India.
+I am hopeful that there will be more cultural and economic exchange between the NE and the ROI soon.
+Looking forward to an India where there is a tighter bond between the Northeast and the Rest of India.
 JAI BHARATH.

 http://blogsarovar.blogspot.com/2008/08/ne-glected.html